 Cortisol is the primary stress hormone of the human body.
 It gets lots of attention in the fitness world because it’s a catabolic (breaking down) hormone.
 In other words, it induces muscle breakdown, reduced metabolism, visceral fat synthesis, suppressed immune system, and lower growth hormone levels.
 These catastrophes occur when our cortisol levels get too high.

 In addition to stress increasing cortisol levels, many people have a tendency to eat more under stressful conditions.
 Obviously, those excess calories spill over into fat gain.
 Some effective remedies for dealing with stress include meditation, yoga, listening to relaxing music, massage, or supplementing with adaptogenic herbs like ashwagandha or Rhodiola Rosea.
-All of these help reduce the impact stress has on the body.
+These all help reduce the impact stress has on the body.

 GET MY FREE TRAINING GUIDE!